H-dropping: List of homophones resulting from H-dropping

 The following is a list of some pairs of English words which may become homophones when H-dropping occurs.
 (To view the list, click "show".)
 See also the list of H-dropping homophones in Wiktionary.

 In other languages

 Processes of H-dropping have occurred in various languages at certain times, and in some cases, they remain as distinguishing features between dialects, as in English.
 Some Dutch dialects, especially the southern ones, feature H-dropping.
 The dialects of Zeeland, West and East Flanders, most of Antwerp and Flemish Brabant, and the west of North Brabant have lost /h/ as a phonemic consonant but use [h] to avoid hiatus and to signal emphasis, much as in the H-dropping dialects of English.
 H-dropping is also found in some North Germanic languages, for instance Elfdalian and the dialect of Roslagen, where it is found already in Old East Norse.
-Also the Low Saxon speaking area around Zwolle, Kampen and Meppel have h-dropping.
+Also the Low Saxon speaking area around Zwolle, Kampen, Steenwijk, Meppel and Hoogeveen have h-dropping, the former island of Urk has it too as do some regions in Groningen.